connie-reinholdsson/word_counter/README.md

 # Word Counter

 ### Overview
-This is a word counter tech test written in JavaScript.
+This is a word counter written in JavaScript.
 The task was to write a JavaScript application that takes any given text file and outputs the following:

 1. Individual words that appear and the number of times the word occurs in that file.
 2. Whether the number of times each word occurs is a prime number.